m4dguy/CVForge/README.md

 ## Installation

 Installation:
-* Copy "CVForge_[version number].jar", "CVForgeConversion.jar" and "ReflectionTools.jar" into the ImageJ plugin folder.
+* Copy "CVForge_[version number].jar" and "CVForgeConversion.jar" into the ImageJ plugin folder.
 * To use OpenCV functions, you need to install an OpenCV jar (see the following sections).

-Automatic OpenCV jar installation (Windows):
+Automated OpenCV jar installation (Windows):
 * Launch CVForge from inside of ImageJ
 * In CVForge, click "Plugin" > "Install"
 * Navigate to the OpenCV folder you downloaded from the OpenCV website
 * Navigate to the "build" > "java" directory
 * Select and open the file "opencv-[version number].jar"
-* CVForge will copy the necessary files into the plugin folder of ImageJ
+* CVForge will copy the necessary files into the plugins folder of ImageJ
 * Fiji users must restart the application.

 Manual OpenCV jar installation (Windows):